 This ensures that the pair of blocks $(A_{22},B_{22})$ can be set to zero since $ZB_{11}Z$ and $ZS_{21}Z$ are arbitrary skew-symmetric and symmetric matrices, respectively.

 To the pair of blocks $(A_{21},B_{21})$ we can add $\Delta (A_{21},B_{21})=(S_{11}^T+S_{22},S_{11}^TJ_n(0)+J_n(0)S_{22})$.
 Adding $S_{11}^T+S_{22}$ we reduce $A_{21}$ to zero.
-To preserve $A_{21}$ we must hereafter take $S_{11}$ and $S_{22}$ such that $-S_{22}=S_{11}^T$.
-Thus we add $\Delta B_{21}=-S_{22}J_n(0)+J_n(0)S_{22}$, with any matrix $S_{22}$.
+To preserve $A_{21}$, we must hereafter take $S_{11}$ and $S_{22}$ such that $S_{11}^T=-S_{22}$.
+Thus we add $\Delta B_{21}=-S_{22}J_n(0)+J_n(0)S_{22}$, with any matrix $S_{22}$,

-Each diagonal of $\Delta B_{21}$ has unique variables, thus we examine each of them independently.
-For the first $m$ diagonals (starting from the lower left corner) we have the system of equations with the matrix
+We examine each diagonal of $\Delta B_{21}$ independently since each diagonal has unique variables.
+For each of the first $n$ diagonals (starting from the bottom left corner) we have the following system of equations

-The matrix of this system has $k$ columns and $k+1$ rows and its rank is equal to $k$.
-But the rank of the full matrix of the system is $k+1$, by the Kronecker-Capelli theorem this matrix does not have a solution.
-If we turn down the first or the last equation of the system (this means that we do not set the first or the last element of each of $m$ diagonals of our matrix to zero), than it will have a solution.
+The matrix of this system has $k-1$ columns and $k$ (since the first diagonal is zero $k=2,\dots , n$) rows and its rank is equal to $k-1$ but the rank of the full matrix of the system is $k$; by the Kronecker-Capelli theorem \cite{k} the system \eqref{44sdf} does not have a solution.
+Nevertheless, if we turn down the first or the last equation of the system (i.e. we do not set the first or the last element of the corresponding diagonal of $B_{21}$ to zero), then \eqref{44sdf} will have a solution.